jayson-panganiban/selenium-flask-docker/README.md

 ### Usage

-1. Reopen project in docker container
+1. Reopen project in docker container or build and run
 2. In bash terminal, run python main.py